DOMESTIC/IP & DATING VIOLENCE

 If the police are called regarding a domestic violence incident, they will complete a Domestic Incident Report (DIR) form.
 They are required to provide you with a copy of the DIR, even if an arrest is not made.
 The report should include a Victim Rights Notice, which explains your rights and how to find the VRC or if living in a county outside of Wayne, the local domestic violence agency; the officers’ names and badge numbers; and an explanation if they are not arresting the abuser.
 Your statement should also be a written description of what happened, so write your statement carefully and/or review it if the officer transcribes your statement, and review it for errors.
 Be as accurate as possible.
 Providing a false statement is against the law.

 Wayne County, NY, handles domestic violence cases in Family Court.
 The Family Court handles domestic violence cases as well as other issues such as custody, visitation, and other Family Court issues.
-You may have matters pending in Criminal, Family Court, Supreme Court (divorce, etc.), Immigration Court, and/or courts in other counties.
+You may have matters pending in Criminal, Family Court, Supreme Court (divorce, etc.), Immigration Court, and/or courts in Wayne or other counties.

 How May We Help?